MuzammiL7/Don-t-Cross-the-Line/README.md

 # Don't Cross the Line
 2 player game written in C.

-My First ever programming project inspired from a mini-game in GTA 5.
+My first ever programming project inspired from a mini-game in GTA 5.

 Note: To be able to play this game your machine should have any C graphical Environment like Turbo-C etc.